ThePurpleOne/qr_code_genarator/readme.md

 > 0100 || 0b0000'0000'0000'1010 = 0b0100'0000'0000'0000'1010

 ### Final Data
-We now have to concatane everythin: The encoding mode, the lenght of the message and the message itself.
+We now have to concatenate everything: The encoding mode, the lenght of the message and the message itself.

 Example with HEY GRAHAM (10 char of 8 (pad with zeroes if only 7) bits = 80 bytes)
 |---| Encoding Mode | Length | Message | Terminator |